antelle/atom-codesearch/README.md

 ### Google CodeSearch

-There's a better version in this fork, it support many options like configurable exclusions, and provides binaries for all OS: `https://github.com/sidiandi/codesearch`
+There's a better version in this fork, it supports many options, like configurable exclusions, index path and so on, and provides binaries for all OS: `https://github.com/sidiandi/codesearch`
 Useful indexer opts for it:
 ```
 -exclude .gitignore